MatterMiners/lapis/docs/source/glossary.rst

          disintegrate.

    Drone
-      Partitionable placeholder for jobs.
+      Partitionable placeholder for :term:`jobs <Job>`.
 In the current state of LAPIS a drone represents a single worker node provided by a specific :term:`pool`.

       .. note::

          The concept of drones is introduced by TARDIS.
-Drones integrate themselves into an HTCondor overlay batch system and thereby provision the resources for jobs.
+Drones integrate themselves into an HTCondor overlay batch system and thereby provision the resources for :term:`jobs <Job>`.
 They act nearly autonomously to e.g. manage shutdown and error handling if required.

+   Job
+      A task that requires a defined collection of resources to be successfully processed.
+Processing of jobs is done by :term:`drones <Drone>`.

+   Job Generator
+      The Job Generator takes care to continuously create :term:`jobs <Job>` that are appended to a central :term:`Job Queue` based on job information provided by one or several job input files.

+   Job Queue
+      Wait queue that contains the :term:`jobs <Job>` in order of creation time.

    Opportunistic Resource
       Any resources not permanently dedicated to but temporarily available for